 Submission Instructions:Submit both a PDF of the notebook through Gradescope and a copy of the notebook through Instabase.
 We're requiring these steps so that we can both run your code and provide feedback (Instabase currently does not have the infrastructure to support instructor feedback on assignments).
 Include your Instabase ID on the first page of your Gradescope PDF submission!

 Submitting through Gradescope

 - Log into the Gradescope website (gradescope.com) using your Stanford email address.
-The TAs have already set up an account for you if you have not used Gradescope before.

 - Click on the CS 102 class and click on Assignment 3.

 - Upload your PDF and tag the pages corresponding to each question.
-You may submit as many times as you like before the submission deadline, and we will use your latest submission both for grading and for the late policy.
+You may submit as many times as you like before the submission deadline, and we will use your latest submission both for grading and the late policy.

 Submitting through Instabase